Design & Engineering Methodology for Organizations: The ontological model of an organization

 The Fact Model (FM) of an organisation is the ontological model of the state space and the transition space of its production world.
 Regarding the state space, the FM contains all identified fact kinds (both declared and derived), and the existence laws.
 Three kinds of existence laws are specified graphically: reference laws, unicity laws, and dependency laws; the other ones are specified textually.
 Regarding the transition space, the FM contains the production event kinds (results of transactions) as well as the applicable occurrence laws.

 The transition space of the production world is completely determined by the transition space of its coordination world.
 Yet it may be illustrative to show the implied occurrence laws in an OFD.

 The FM is represented in an Object Fact Diagram (OFD), possibly complemented by Derived Fact Specifications and Existence Law Specifications.

 Operation principle

-Somebody starts a communication with a request to ensure that someone else creates a desired result.
-The person responsible for the results, can respond with a promise, and, when work was done (the execution has taken place), can state that the desired result is achieved.
-If this result is accepted by the person who had asked for the result then this is a fact.
-The pattern described in the communication between two people is called a DEMO transaction.
-A chain of transactions is called in DEMO a business process.
+Somebody (the initiator) starts a communication with a request to ensure that someone else creates a desired result.
+The person responsible (the executor) for the results can respond with a promise (or a rejection, whereupon a discussion about the rejections follows).
+When work is done (the execution has taken place) they can state that the desired result is achieved.
+If this result is accepted by the initiator then this is a fact (should the result be rejected, a discussion takes place).
+The pattern described in the communication between two people is called a transaction.
+A chain of transactions is called a business process.

 Diagram of the principle of a DEMO transaction between two actors, with the result in between.